flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

     - Number in ft
     - Used for managed climb/descend
     - Indicates an altitude constraint to follow
+    - Internal to FM/FG communication, other avionics should use the FG bus var

 - A32NX_FG_TARGET_ALTITUDE
     - Number in ft